The Russians shall not have Romania

 Plevna in Missouri MO67568 population 0.

 Why were they so named?
-I expected some Plevnas would be named by Bulgarians immigrants but all the explanations I've received tell otherwise: The residents of Reno County Kansas say their Plevna's founders were Germans and the town was first mentioned in 1879, so that leans towards the named-for-the-battle theory.
+One Plevna was named by Bulgarians railway builders, but all the explanations I've received tell otherwise: The residents of Reno County, Kansas, say their Plevna's founders were Germans, and the town was first mentioned in 1879, so that leans towards the named-for-the-battle theory.

 STILL THE QUESTION